tendaisons/Machine-Learning-Regression-LAB-Assignment/README.md

 frequency of public transportation usage.
 Apply a linear regression model after addressing missing data and assess its predictive performance.
 Discuss the strategies used for handling missing values.

+Test 1 (25)

+a.
+Explain the concept of supervised learning in machine learning.
+Provide an example of a supervised learning problem.
+[3]
+b.
+Implement a simple linear regression model using Python.
+Explain the steps involved in the training process.
+[7]
+c.
+Discuss the concept of overfitting in machine learning, and how can overfitting be mitigated.
+[5]
+d.
+Choose a specific industry or domain (e.g., healthcare, finance, or autonomous vehicles) and discuss how machine learning is being applied.
+[10]